ivy-nguyen18/nguyen-cop3330-assignment4part2/README.md

 ## To use this application (Please read everything before progressing):

 * _Add an item:_ In the "Create Item" section of the window, enter ALL item details and click "Add Item".
+Otherwise, error labels will appear.

 * _Sort List:_ Click on table headers to sort the list.